 Shawarma is made by stacking slices of meat and fat onto a vertical spit, which will rotate and grill the meat for long hours – sometimes even an entire day.
-Once it is ready, the meat is shaved off with a large knife and collected at the bottom of the spit, before being made into delicious wrap with onion, fresh vegetable and Tahini sauce.
+Once it is ready, the meat is shaved off with a large knife and collected at the bottom of the spit, before being made into a delicious wrap with onion, fresh vegetable, and Tahini sauce.

-Barazek is a syrian crispy butter cookie covered in toasted sesame, honey and pistachio.
+Barazek is a Syrian crispy butter cookie covered in toasted sesame, honey, and pistachio.
 This cookie is very popular in the Levantine region and often eaten with coffee or tea.
 I brought back a tin of Barazek for my office and everyone loved it!

 11. Falafel Sandwich

 Falafel is a made of finely ground chickpeas and fava beans mixed with herbs, then deep-fried to perfection.
 It’s often served in a flatbread sandwich which is grilled on the outside, stuffed with fresh vegetables and lined with Tahini sauce.
 It is perfect for Vegetarians.

 I had the best Falafel sandwich of my life at Al Quds in Rainbow Street in Amman.
 This was actually my first meal right after I landed in Jordan.
 I originally told Ramzi, my guide for the week, that I only wanted half a sandwich since I wasn’t feeling hungry.
 However, one bite into the sandwich and I was sold – I ate the entire thing in less than five minutes!

 The freshly fried falafel mixed with crunchy fresh tomatoes and the savory taste of tahini was a perfect combination on its own, but add the lightly grilled bread to wrap the whole thing up and you’ve got the perfect snack.